Bhenry4/engr3/README.md

 <h3>Reflection</h3>
-<p>This was a much more complex drawing, .
-After I got my onshape brain back on and figured out what plane I needed to start on(front), it went pretty smoothly.
-The only issue I ran into was the slots not extruding through because they were drawn on the top plane, instead of the top of the extrude.</p>
+<p>This was a much more complex drawing, with variables, multiple views, and complex relations.
+After a few false starts, I started with the concentric circles, then the main beams coming out, the connecting beams and finally the ridges down the outside.
+Then, I used three extrudes to get the various levels.
+Finally, I made the holes at the end, and the arcs to go along with them, and added in the fillets.</p>